-- Southern Nevada population will grow at 1.8 percent in 2022 and 2.0 percent in 2023. - Employment will grow at 5.3 percent in 2022 and 4.4 percent in 2023. - Visitor volume will grow at 20 percent in 2022 and decline 1.9 percent in 2023. - Gross gaming revenue will grow at 9.9 percent in 2022 and decline 0.9 percent in 2023. - Current economic indicators for Las Vegas suggest most areas are improving and some are doing very well. - Unemployment declined slightly from 8.4 percent in July 2021 to 5.6 percent in July 2022.
-Although a slight improvement over the prior year, unemployment has declined a significant 15.6 percent from the same period two years ago, which was heavily impacted by COVID-19. - Visitor volume was 3.5 million in July 2022, an increase of nearly 200,000 visitors from the same time in the prior year.
-After declining to 0.1 million in April 2020, it has recovered to 95 percent of what it was in July 2019. - Gaming revenues averaged nearly a billion dollars per month in May, June, and July 2022.
-This is about the same as 2021 during the same months. - Approximately 307,000 people attended conventions in July 2022.
-This is a recovery of 55 percent from the March 2019 to February 2020 monthly average.
-It has been slow to recover. - Taxable sales in Clark County were \$5.4 billion in June 2022, which is an increase of 11.1 percent over June 2021 and an increase of 31.6 percent over June 2019.
+- Southern Nevada population will grow at 1.8 percent in 2023 and 1.4 percent in 2024. - Employment will grow at 2.8 percent in 2023 and 1.8 percent in 2024. - Visitor volume will grow at 7.7 percent in 2023 and 1.2 percent in 2024. - Gross gaming revenue will decline 2.9 percent in 2023 and decline 2.8 percent in 2024. - Unemployment declined slightly from 6.2 percent in June 2022 to 6.0 percent in June 2023.
+Although an insignificant improvement over the prior year, unemployment has declined a significant 16.4 percent from the same period three years ago, which was heavily impacted by COVID-19. - Visitor volume was 3.4 million in June 2023, an increase of nearly 100,000 visitors from the same time in the prior year. - Gaming revenues averaged nearly a billion dollars per month in April, May, and June 2023.
+This is about the same as 2022 during the same months. - Approximately 537,700 people attended conventions in the first half of 2023 on average.
+This is nearly a 121,000 attendee increase per month from the 2022 average.
+Conventions have seen a significant recovery since October of 2022 and have returned to pre-pandemic levels. - Taxable sales in Clark County were \$5.6 billion in May 2023, which is an increase of 5.3 percent over May 2022 and an increase of 22.4 percent over May 2021.

 There are a few scenarios that can impact the forecasts.
-Recently experienced high inflation erodes purchasing power, which can lead to slower recoveries within Clark County's tourism industry amid economic uncertainty.
-There are also other global events such as labor shortages, supply disruptions and the ongoing Russia-Ukraine War.
+High inflation over the past two years has eroded purchasing power, which can lead to slower recoveries within Clark County's tourism industry amid economic uncertainty.
+As a result, rising interest rates negatively impacts consumer abilities to borrow money and spend.
+The effects of COVID-19 are still lingering, but many economic indicators have since recovered to pre-pandemic levels.
+Globally, the Russia-Ukraine war has added further uncertainty.